 Here’s a revamp of a couple of wing recipes we posted 5-years ago.
 We’ve dusted them off and brought them out to share with you before Sunday’s big game.
 I know what you’re thinking…”what the heck, AlbuKirky?!
 You trying to pass off some old, busted up recipe on us?”
 Nope.
 These 2 wing recipes still hold up and we continue to enjoy them when we feel the need to get messy.
 By the way, they snagged us a Judge’s Choice victory in our second Disc-It Round Up competition, so these are legit!
+Let’s get on to our green chile wings recipe!

 As you already know, wings are easy to make and great for a crowd.
 Plus, there are so many ways to incorporate great flavors and really take them over the top.